idevelop/module-api-server/README.md

 On the server-side, the library loads your modules into a unified namespace and exposes it through a simple REST API.

-Start a standalone server through the CLI:
+Start a standalone server through the `npx` CLI:

 ```
 npx module-api-server -p 1234 --cors --endpoint=/api my-modules/hello my-modules/time